 White not changing colour when cut, but later slowly reddening.
 It can often be found already stained red where eaten by slugs.

-Since it appears at the end of Spring and early Summer it may be confused with a late flushing St George’s Mushroom (pictured left).
+Since it appears at the end of Spring and early Summer it may be confused with a late flushing St George’s Mushroom (Calocybe gambosa), pictured.
 However the St. George’s Mushroom doesn’t stain red, its cap doesn’t have radial fibres, its spores are whitish cream and its smell is distinctive.

 There are many other species of red staining Fibrecaps that may look very similar but appearing in Autumn.
 Since all Fibrecaps are suspected of being very poisonous all should be avoided by the forager.
 Identifying the different species of Fibrecaps (Inocybe spp., Inosperma spp., Mallocybe spp., Pseudosperma spp.) with precision is often a task for the mycologist well equipped with a microscope.